istio/istio.io/content/docs/examples/multicluster/index.md

         $ kubectl get pods --all-namespaces
         {{< /text >}}

-1. Create a `cluster-admin` cluster role binding tied to the kubernetes credentials associated with your GCP user.
+1. Create a `cluster-admin` cluster role binding tied to the Kubernetes credentials associated with your GCP user.
     _Note:_ replace `mygcp@gmail.com` with the email tied to your Google Cloud account:

     {{< text bash >}}